vikas9-dev/microservices/doc/02_Building_Microservices_using_Spring_Boot.md

 But here comes the next big question: **How do we actually build microservices in real-world projects?** 🤔 At the end of the day, some brilliant developer (like you! 👨‍💻👩‍💻) has to write the code, usually using a backend language like **Java**.

-Throughout this course, I’ll introduce several real-world challenges that developers often face while building microservices — and more importantly, I’ll show you the best practices and solutions to overcome them 🛠️✅.
+Throughout this course, we’ll introduce several real-world challenges that developers often face while building microservices — and more importantly, I’ll show you the best practices and solutions to overcome them 🛠️✅.

 Let’s begin with **Challenge #1: How do we efficiently build and deploy microservices?**